scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 Similarly, when a method takes one parameter it’s an _arity-1_ method.
 When you create arity-0 methods:

-- If the method has side effects, such as calling `println`, declare the method with empty parentheses
+- If the method performs side effects, such as calling `println`, declare the method with empty parentheses
-- If the method does not have side effects---such as getting the size of a collection, which is similar to accessing a field on the collection---leave the parentheses off
+- If the method does not perform side effects---such as getting the size of a collection, which is similar to accessing a field on the collection---leave the parentheses off

-For example, this method has a side effect, so it’s declared with empty parentheses:
+For example, this method performs a side effect, so it’s declared with empty parentheses:

 ```scala
 def speak() = println("hi")